 The generous tax breaks and long investment term make pensions an effective way to invest for children.

-Anyone can contribute up to £3,600 gross in a tax year into a personal pension for a child.
-Contributions automatically benefit from 20% basic rate tax relief, so this means only £2,880 is paid into the scheme and the government will make up the balance.
-Returns roll up broadly UK tax-free within the fund, and ultimately up to 25% of the pension fund can be taken as a tax-free lump sum with the rest of the fund drawn as taxable payments.
+- Anyone can contribute up to £3,600 gross in a tax year into a personal pension for a child. - Contributions automatically benefit from basic rate tax relief (currently equivalent to an uplift of 25%), so only £2,880 needs to be paid into the scheme, with the government making up the balance. - Returns roll up broadly UK tax-free within the fund, and ultimately up to 25% of the pension fund can be taken as a tax-free lump sum with the rest of the fund drawn as taxable payments.

 Contributions made to a child's pension do not count against the contributor's own pension contribution annual allowance and they may also help with the contributor's inheritance tax (IHT) planning.
-However, the child will not be able to draw the pension until they reach age 55.
-This age is set to increase over time, in line with (but ten years below) the rising state pension age.
+However, the child will not be able to draw the pension until they are within ten years of state pension age, which is now under review and is likely, although not confirmed, to rise to 68 by 2039.